gaetannarozniak/super_tux_kart/README.md

 # PySTK2-gymnasium / BBRL project template

 This project template contains a basic structure that could be used for your PySTK2/BBRL project.
+For information about the PySTK2 gymnasium environment, please look at the [corresponding github page](https://github.com/bpiwowar/pystk2-gymnasium)

 ## Structure